beenotung/create-ts-liveview/README.md

 # reuse cached version if available
 > npm init ts-liveview my-app
 # or always run the latest version of cli package
-> npx create-ts-liveview my-app
+> npx create-ts-liveview@latest my-app
 ```
 Then follows the "get started" message from above command.

 **Remark**:
-Sometimes "npm init X" get stuck on old version of 'create-X' package, you may run "npx create-X" to run the latest version of cli package.
+Sometimes "npm init X" get stuck on old version of 'create-X' package, you may run "npx create-X@latest" to run the latest version of cli package.

 This issue is discussed on https://github.com/npm/cli/issues/2395